-of the Regulations.2 Subsequent renewals also have issued pursuant to Section 766.24(d), successive Presidential Notices, continued the Regulations in effect under the International Emergency Economic Powers Act (50 U.S.C. § 1701, et seq.
+Powers Act (50 U.S.C. § 1701, et seq.
 (2012)) ("IEEPA").
 On August 13, 2018, the President signed into law the John S. McCain National Defense Authorization Act for Fiscal Year 2019, which includes the Export Control Reform Act of 2018, 50 U.S.C. §§ 4801-4852 ("ECRA").
 While Section 1766 of ECRA repeals the provisions of the EAA (except for three sections which are inapplicable here), Section 1768 of ECRA provides, in pertinent part, that all orders, rules, regulations, and other forms of administrative action that were made or issued under the EAA, including as continued in effect pursuant to IEEPA, and were in effect as of ECRA's date of enactment (August 13, 2018), shall continue in effect according to their terms until modified, superseded, set aside, or revoked through action undertaken pursuant to the authority provided under ECRA.
-Moreover, Section 1761(a)(5) of ECRA authorizes the issuance of temporary denial orders.

-2 Section 766.24(d) provides that BIS may seek renewal of a temporary denial order for additional 180-day renewal periods, if it believes that renewal is necessary in the public interest to prevent an imminent violation.
-Renewal requests are to be made in writing no later than 20 days before the scheduled expiration date of a temporary denial order.
+Moreover, Section 1761(a)(5) of ECRA including most recently on May 5, 2023.3 Some of the renewal orders and the modification orders that have issued between renewals have added certain parties as respondents or as related persons, or effected the removal of certain parties.4 requests are to be made in writing no later than 20 days before the scheduled expiration date of a temporary denial order.
 Renewal requests may include discussion of any additional or changed circumstances, and may seek appropriate modifications to the order, including the addition of parties as respondents or related persons, or the removal of parties previously added as respondents or related persons.
 BIS is not required to seek renewal as to all parties, and a removal of a party can be effected if, without more, BIS does not seek renewal as to that party.
 Any party included or added to a temporary denial order as a respondent may oppose a renewal request as set forth in Section 766.24(d).
-Parties included or added as related persons can at any time appeal their inclusion as a related person, but cannot challenge the underlying temporary denial order, either as initially issued or subsequently including most recently on November 8, 2022.3 Some of the renewal orders and the modification orders that have issued between renewals have added certain parties as respondents or as related persons, or effected the removal of certain parties.4 but not as to the Balli Group Respondents or Blue Airways of Armenia.5 As part of the February
+Parties included or added as related persons can at any time appeal their inclusion as a related person, but cannot challenge the underlying temporary denial order, either as initially issued or subsequently renewed, and cannot oppose a renewal request.
+See also note 4, infra.